RC Airplanes Simplified

 Carbon paper can be used (If you can find some-does any one use this stuff any more?)
 I have also used a pin to pierce through the plan into the wood, but this does mark the plan.

 There is a product called SEE TEMP that is especially useful.
 It is a clear, stiff, plastic material, that is laid over the plans and the part shape can be traced or scored onto the plastic.
-This material is now available from Dynamic Balsa-click here to visit there website.
+The parts for your radio controlled plane can then be cut out of the plastic and used as a template. this is especially useful for multiple parts.
+This material is now available from Dynamic Balsa.
+Visit their website for full information.

 You can also cut the part shape directly from the plans and use a glue stick to adhere the paper to the wood.
 If you do not wish to cut the original plans the you can photo-copy the relevant parts.
 Please ensure that the copies are the same scale as the original.

-A tip I learned from Top Flite is to have a small scale version of the plans available for reference.
-If you are building from a set of my plans then I will make a set of small scale plans available to you.
+A tip I learned from Top Flite is to have a small scale version of the plans available for reference. when you are building your radio controlled masterpiece, the plans do tend to be obscured with the part you are building and tools etc. If you are building from a set of my plans then I will make a set of small scale plans available to you.
 When you have parts being built over the plans it is very useful to be able to refer to this small set.
 Use the form on the "Contact us" page and I will make sure you receive a set.

-The best way to approach the project, is to make yourself the "PRIME CONTRACTOR."
+The best way to approach the project, is to make yourself the "PRIME CONTRACTOR" for building the radio controlled plane.

-If you have decided to use our laser cutting service then order the parts.
-Click here for more information.
+If you have decided to use a laser cutting service then order the parts.

 Please note that stock size balsa and hardwoods need to be obtained, as well.
 The advantage you have now, is that you can choose the best balsa for the job at hand!